nusco/tutorials/docs/mac/step_four.md

 If you don't already have a terminal open, open one now:

-1. Open the **Launchpad** and locate the Boot2Docker icon.
+1. Open the **Launchpad** and locate the Docker Quickstart Terminal icon.

     ![Launchpad](/mac/images/applications_folder.png)

-2. Click the icon to launch a Boot2Docker terminal.
+2. Click the icon to launch a Docker Quickstart Terminal.

-4. Place your cursor at the prompt in the Boot2Docker terminal.
+3. Place your cursor at the prompt in the Docker Quickstart Terminal.

-3. Make a new directory by typing `mkdir mydockerbuild` and pressing RETURN.
+4. Make a new directory by typing `mkdir mydockerbuild` and pressing RETURN.

         $ mkdir mydockerbuild

    This directory serves as the "context" for your build.
 The context just means it contains all the things you need to build your image.

-4. Change to your new directory.
+5. Change to your new directory.

         $ cd mydockerbuild

    Right now the directory is empty.

-5. Create a Dockerfile in the directory by typing `touch Dockerfile` and pressing RETURN.
+6. Create a Dockerfile in the directory by typing `touch Dockerfile` and pressing RETURN.

         $ touch Dockerfile